A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Square-free braided sets satisfying the minimality condition

-(1).
-(1a) $\Longleftrightarrow$ (1b).
+(1). (a) $\Longleftrightarrow$ (b).
 Suppose the minimality condition (\ref{mindim_eq1a}) holds.
-Then $X^2$ splits into exactly $2n-1$ orbits, more precisely there are $n$ one element orbits, these are the elements of the diagonal $\Delta_2$ and $n-1$ square-free orbit $\Ocal_i, 1\leq i \leq n-1$.
-Due to 2-cancellativity one has $|\Ocal_i|\leq n$.
-At the same time the following hold:
+Then $X^2$ splits into exactly $2n-1$ orbits, more precisely there are $n$ one element orbits, these are the elements of the diagonal $\Delta_2$ and $n-1$ square-free orbit $\cO_i, 1\leq i \leq n-1$.
+Due to 2-cancellativity one has $|\cO_i|\leq n$.
+At the same one has:

-Therefore $|\Ocal_i|=n$, for all $1 \leq i \leq n-1.$
+Therefore $|\cO_i|=n$, for all $1 \leq i \leq n-1.$